0nix/ggj21/twine/ending7.md

 "For the Fatherland!"
 He roars.

 The crowd responds in kind.
-"For the Fatherland!" they proclaim.
+"For the Fatherland!" they proclaim, their cheers bouncing off the prison walls and into your ears.

 "We are done," the infantryman says in a triumphant tone. "as you were."